 If you must remove earwax, steer clear of pointed objects and ear candles.
 Try a hot shower to melt and flush out earwax, and then wipe wax off the outer ear with a washcloth.
 An over-the-counter wax softener, mineral oil, glycerin, or hydrogen peroxide may also help dissolve wax.
 No more than once a week, put a few drops of the product in each ear, wait about 15 minutes, and then lie down on a towel to let the drops and wax drain out.
 You can also flush the ear canal gently with warm water and a bulb syringe.
 There are a lot of nerve endings in the ear so cleaning can feel oh-so-good, just be careful not to go overboard.
 Clearing out too much wax can leave your ears feeling dry and itchy, starting a vicious cycle of excess cleaning and irritation.

 Rarely, an excess amount of earwax does build up, blocking the eardrum.
 Visit a health care provider for a check-up and a professional cleaning if you notice the following symptoms:

 - Earache, fullness in the ear, or clogged feeling

 - Tinnitus, ringing, or noises in the ear

 List adapted from the article Earwax from the American Academy of Otolaryngology.

 If you're prone to wax blockage, wear a hearing aid, or have a damaged eardrum it's best to let a health professional tackle any wax removal.
-Students at Columbia can make an appointment with a health care provider at Primary Care Medical Services (PCMS) by calling x4-2284 or logging on to Open Communicator.
+Students at Columbia can make an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).

 It's tempting to try and fish out unwanted earwax, but your inner ear actually does a pretty good job of keeping itself clean.
 Too bad the dishes won't clean themselves too!